fanlin-meng/fanlin-meng.github.io/_pages/about.md

 Recent News
 ===
-* [2024.04] I will join University of Exeter Business School (Department of Management) as a Senior Lecturer in the summer!
+* [2024.04] I will join University of Exeter Business School (Department of Management) in the summer!
 * [2024.04] Our recent collaborative work (with Oracle and Baylor University) on novel evolutionary computational apprach to wind optimal power flow problem has been accepted by Applied Soft Computing.
 * [2024.03] Our recent work on open-set domain adaptation has been published in [IEEE Transactions on Artificial Intelligence](https://ieeexplore.ieee.org/abstract/document/10478452).
 * [2023.12] Call for papers: [Special Session on Computational Intelligence in Transactive Energy Management and Smart Energy Network (CITESEN 2024)](https://sites.google.com/view/wcci-citesen2024/home) within WCCI/IJCNN 2024 to be held in Yokohama, Japan, June 30 - July 5, 2024.